 Having lost her last job in December 2017, Ms Chikah P U couldn’t secure another till January 2019.
 About 13 months later.

-Today, I show what she did differently and why you too must change your job search tactics, and embrace the unconventional strategies to getting any job anywhere in the world!
+Today, I show what she did differently.
+And why you too must change your job search tactics.
+Be ready to embrace the unconventional strategies for getting any job anywhere in the world!

 - how to choose a specific job role to focus on

-- how to recreate your LinkedIn profile perfectly
+- the right way to recreate your LinkedIn profile perfectly

 - how to connect with hiring managers and internal recruiters directly who can give you jobs

-- how to connect with your university alumni who can refer you to existing jobs in their network of friends
+- the effective way to connect with your university alumni who can refer you to existing jobs in their network of friends

-- how to work on your CV to bring out the ‘wow’ factor
+- creative ways to work on your CV to bring out the ‘wow’ factor

-- how to write interview-winning cover letters and ‘sympathy letters’ that connect with people at an emotional level to willingly help you, and other things that will transform your job search situation to advantage more intelligently and quickly
+- how to write interview-winning cover letters and ‘polite letters’ that connect with people at an emotional level to help you willingly.
+And other things that will transform your job search situation to advantage more intelligently and quickly

 We must approach today’s job search in a new way.

-Believe me or not, oftentimes, your inability to find a suitable job upon graduation can be traced remotely to the grave danger inherent in having concentrated wholly (during your study years), in the academics and leaving job matters until you’re done with your degree!
+Often, we can trace your inability to find a suitable job upon graduation to having concentrated too much (during your study years) in academics.
+You left job matters until you had done with your degree!

 That’s a late time, people!

-It’s one of the biggest contributors, if not the biggest, to being job-stranded upon graduation.
+It’s one of the most significant contributors, if not the biggest, to being job-stranded upon graduation.

 You would hardly get the job you didn’t prepare for earlier.

-I’m angered daily seeing graduates who worked so hard to earn a degree but now unable to find jobs, and there are jobs!
+I’m angered daily seeing graduates who worked so hard to earn a degree but now unable to find jobs.
+Meanwhile, there are jobs!

-The school system and the way it trains candidates must take the larger blame.
+The school system and the way it trains candidates must take the more substantial blame.

-Yet, most students still concentrate only on reading for their degree and are not properly guided to think seriously about their post-university real world of work.
-And how they would get well-paid jobs upon graduation.
+Yet, most students still concentrate only on reading for their degree.
+Schools don’t correctly guide their students to think seriously about their post-university world of work.
+And how they would get appropriate jobs upon graduation.

 So, pay attention because if you master and apply these principles and the processes I teach in your job-hunting, it can help you or your loved ones to escape unemployment quicker.